 - Then, Restart the PC.

-If you find problem with the device driver, you can delete the driver and install a new one.
+If you find a problem with the device driver, then you can decide to delete the driver and install a new one.

 In case Windows is unable to find the system compatible Bluetooth driver.
-In this situation, you can get the driver support from OEM, OEM stands for an original equipment manufacturer.
+In this situation, you can get driver support from OEM; OEM stands for an original equipment manufacturer.
 A company that manufactures computers, users can get driver support from their driver support website.